 We currently have 20 faculty members, a number that’s been fairly constant for the past ten years.
 One of our faculty members holds a prestigious Canada Research Chair; Dr. Valerie Booth holds that title in the area of Membrane Proteins.
 Our other faculty carry out research that covers areas of molecular biology, development and differentiation, human nutrition and metabolism, biophysical and structural biochemistry, and food science.

 We graduated our first MSc in biochemistry student in 1970.
 Since then, we have added a PhD in biochemistry, as well as M.Sc. and PhD programs in food science to our graduate offerings.
 Our programs and our faculty research have attracted graduate students not just from Newfoundland and Canada but all over the world.
-Our graduate students have organized their own Society and inaugurated a very successful summer research symposium, 2014 being its fourth year.
-For Fall 2014 there are about 30 students in our graduate programs.
+Our graduate students have organized their own Society and annually hold a very successful summer research symposium.
+For Fall 2015 there are about 30 students in our graduate programs.

 Lastly, successful research and teaching in any department depends on its staff.
 We are blessed in that regard with a small but highly dedicated cadre of staff who keep the wheels turning daily for faculty and students.
 Typically there are about a dozen employees engaged in support of administrative, teaching and research activities.